The Importance of Sleeping Well

 Two hours of debt per night = 60 hours of debt per month = one month of debt per year.

-I would have had to sleep for a full three months straight to get caught up!
-But, I know that that’s not how it works.
-And I accepted that this was going to take a long time.
+I would have had to sleep for a full three months straight to get caught up.
+But, I know that that’s not how it works and I accepted that this was going to take a long time.

 My Results of Sleeping Well

+We’ve also come across a lot more people like me who were hurting their bodies from lack of sleep.
 One of them is our business mentor, Chalene Johnson, who gave herself self-induced moderate brain damage from chronic sleep deprivation.

 Do you have sleep debt?
 If so, we suggest you do everything you can to make up for it right away!

 We all know that we need sleep to survive, but what happens when we sleep?
 Did you know that all living creatures sleep?
-Mother Nature is smart, and absolutely nobody has evolved their way out of sleeping.
+Mother Nature is smart, and absolutely nobody has evolved their way out of sleep.

-That is likely the case.
 Here are seven motivating reasons to respect sleep and learn how to sleep better.

 1. Your Brain Cleans House

-Recently discovered in 2012, the glymphatic system is like a washing machine for your brain.
+Discovered in 2012, the glymphatic system is like a washing machine for your brain.

-It is nearly ten times more active while you sleep and cleanses your brain of toxins (such as the amyloid plaques linked with Alzheimer’s disease.)
+It is nearly ten times more active while you sleep and cleanses your brain of toxins (such as the amyloid plaques linked with Alzheimer’s disease).

 2. Your Brain Cements Memories